Consciousness and memory

 2. Memory

 Should I say, I do not need to consider the issue of memory in the brain because that's already been considered by numerous commentators over the years?
-Yes, I could, but the issue of consciousness as the basis of memory - not the brain - is now the focus of my consideration.
-But how do I sharpen that focus?
+Yes, I could, but the issue of consciousness as the basis of memory - not the brain - is now the focus of the present writer's consideration.
+But how does one sharpen that focus?

-Recently the writer has been Netflix binge watching various post-2020 Japanese and Korean dramatic, fantasy and romance television series, with the latter usually running on average to 16 episodes.
-They have high production values, are well written in regards to character development, narrative deployment and addressing a general audience.
+Recently the writer has been Netflix binge-watching various post-2020 Japanese and Korean dramatic, fantasy and romance television series, with the latter usually running on average to 16 episodes.
+They have high production values, are well written in regards to character development and narrative deployment, and they address a general audience.
 They are traditional television fodder, devoid of the recent trend in Hollywood towards the artificial imposition of the so-called Woke Mind Virus ideology, wherein artificial elements of DEI (diversity, equity and inclusion) are forced upon all aspects of the production, much to its detriment in the way of introducing both narrative disruption and character implausibility.
 Suspension of disbelief is unfortunately replaced by suspension of belief.
 Therefore of the programs viewed, all held the writer to the end, and often in a continuous sitting over a couple of days.

 Whilst watching this take place, the writer was thinking, "Hang on, it is not a simple case that post-operation, all of the memories are gone."
 That is easy to believe if we believe that memory is purely brain based and, like a computer, can easily be wiped.
 Obviously this is a logical conclusion, as it has happened in real life on many occasions when damage to the brain results in a loss of memory.
 We only have to look at people with Alzheimer's to see that, as one of the symptoms of that brain-based diseases is loss of memory.
 But is it?